 Nicaragua was colonised by Spain in 1524 and gained independence in 1821.
 After being part of the United Provinces of Central America, it became a sovereign republic in 1854.
 Its early history was marked by military interventions by the United States, particularly because of the possibility of digging a canal between the two oceans.
 The country was also troubled by long periods of military dictatorship, the last of which, dominated by the Somoza family, ended in July 1979 with the emblematic victory of the revolution led by the Frente Sandinista de Liberación Nacional.

-After 1979 Nicaragua was led by the FSLN and its leader Daniel Ortega.
-The country experienced a difficult period with a US embargo and the internal war with the “Contra” financed by the United States.
-The elections in 1990 were won by Violeta Chamorro and paved the way to gradual stabilisation with free elections and political alternation.
-After 15 years in opposition, the FSLN returned to power in 2006.
-The next presidential elections will be held in November 2016.
+After 1979, the country led by the Frente Sandinista de Liberación Nacional and its leader Daniel Ortega lived through a difficult period with a US embargo and the internal war with the US-funded "la Contra".
+The 1990 elections saw the victory of Violeta Chamorro and paved the way for the gradual stabilisation of the country with free elections and political alternation.
+After 15 years in opposition, the Frente Sandinista de Liberación Nacional returned to power in 2006.
+The next presidential elections will be held in November 2021.

 Nicaragua is one of the poorest countries in Central America with a GDP of USD 2,029/capita in 2018.
 Agriculture, livestock, forestry and fishing account for 18% of GDP and trade for 11%, followed by manufacturing (15%).
 Beef, coffee, gold, sugar and groundnuts account for 60% of total exports.
 Tourism is also an important source of foreign exchange and accounts for 17% of exports.
 About 10 % of GDP is contributed by emigrants sending money back to their families.